 Zheng’s ships were immense; they were as big as 120 meters long which make Columbus’ ships (the Santa Maria, for example, was only 26 meters long) look like bath toys.

-Instead of Japan like he intended, Columbus landed in the New World in 1492.
-He found a region there that his peers didn’t know existed.
+Instead of Japan like intended, Columbus landed in the New World in 1492.
+He found a region there that none of this peers knew had ever existed.

 In the early 1500’s Columbus sailed to the Caribbean island of Hispaniola, whose governor denied Columbus port.
 He did not also listen to the explorer’s storm warnings.